-Cardano is quickly making a name for itself in the competitive world of cryptocurrency, largely due to its unique process and technology.
+Cardano quickly made a name for itself in the competitive world of cryptocurrency, largely due to its unique process and technology.

 Rooted in Academia

-Cardano is the first peer-reviewed blockchain to appear on the cryptocurrency scene.
-Before rolling out its protocols, the nonprofit responsible for Cardano assembled a team of scientists and other academics from various esteemed universities to review them extensively.
+Cardano was the first peer-reviewed blockchain to appear on the cryptocurrency scene.
+Before rolling out its protocols, the nonprofit responsible for Cardano assembled a team of university scientists and other academics to perform an extensive review.

 A Problem-Solving Algorithm

-Another feature that sets Cardano apart from its competitors is its proof-of-stake technology called Ouroboros.
+Another feature contributing to Cardano’s success is its proof-of-stake technology called Ouroboros.
 This algorithm grants miners more mining power according to the amount of coin they own.
 Created as a less risky alternative to the energy-sucking proof-of-work algorithm, POS is the original consensus algorithm for blockchain technology.

-As a result of its speed and rapid technological advancements, Cardano will soon process up to a million transactions per second.
-Hence Cardano is not only considered one of the most technologically advanced cryptocurrencies available but is also now the third-largest cryptocurrency overall.
+As a result of its speed and rapid technological advancements, Cardano will eventually process up to a million transactions per second.
+Hence Cardano is not only considered one of the most technologically advanced blockchains available, but cardano is now the eighth-largest cryptocurrency overall.

 How Does Cardano Work?

 To understand how Cardano works, it’s helpful to break it up into the blockchain’s layers.
 There are two components in any given transaction: the mechanism by which tokens are sent and the condition behind the moving tokens.

 The first layer, called the settlement layer, allows users to send and receive ADA coins.
 The second, or computation, layer allows users to create and enter into smart contracts.